 The Severity of Harm

 The severity and extent of harm that may be caused by a hazard can be understood by evaluating the following aspects:

 - Understand the different types of dangers which may arise.
 Cooking oil present in kitchens may spill leading to trips and falls.
 It may also catch fire, which then may cause burns or even death.

 - Examine if the event could trigger other potential hazards.
 A can of cooking oil catching fire could lead to a much larger fire.
 The presence of toxic chemicals at an automotive business nearby can complicate the situation much further.
 EcoSafe Washer can help you with cleaning those chemicals easily and in an eco-friendly manner.

 Rate the Likelihood of Harm

-The severity of harm that may be caused by a danger cannot be looked at in isolation.
-It needs to be viewed in conjunction with the probability of it occurring.
-Is the event likely to occur rarely (and only in exception circumstances) or is it certainly likely to occur.
+The severity of harm that may be caused by a danger cannot be considered in isolation.
+It needs to be viewed in conjunction with the probability of it occurring, considering if the event is likely to occur rarely (and only in exceptional circumstances) or is it certainly likely to occur.